Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 - **Software code**:
   - Open Arduino IDE.
-  - Copy the following code, click Verify to check for syntax errors.Verify that there are no errors, and you can upload the code.
+  - Copy the following code, click Verify to check for syntax errors.
+Verify that there are no errors, and you can upload the code.

 ```Cpp
 //Button to turn ON/OFF LED